 presenter then backed it up by saying, a bit gay, yes very ginger beer which is cockney rhyming slang for queer.

 The BBC’s Editorial Complaints Unit agreed that the remarks risk offending some of our audience.

 The ruling stated, As Jeremy Clarkson supplemented the term "gay" with a phrase which is rhyming slang for "queer", there was no doubt that it was being used in the sense of "homosexual", and was capable of giving

 The judgement called for the show to be reminded of the importance of avoiding derogatory references to sexual orientation.

 Zone Horror may show I spit on your grave this Xmas / New Year.
 Will the gang rape sequences be cut do you think?
 [MF: surely will be the cut version]

 I think Zone Horror are generally trying to avoid censorship as much as they can - interviews with Nigel Wingrove etc. would seem to indicate this approach.

-holds a scissors to the side of the woman's (Draghixa I think - she was dressed in a black leotard on a bed) face and then proceeds to cut her clothes open with it.
+character holds a scissors to the side of the woman's (Draghixa I think - she was dressed in a black leotard on a bed) face and then proceeds to cut her clothes open with it.
 I checked the BBFC website and Rendezvous 3 isn't listed.
-So, does this
+So,

 Interestingly the channel is owned by the same people who own Hallmark a really heavily censored channel no matter what time of day.
 So they're showing soft porn on two channels and simultaneously